 10 Reasons to study Theatre at York University

-Since 1970, The Department of Theatre has been developing theatre artists, critics and scholars at the highest level for the profession of theatre.
+Since 1970, the Department of Theatre in York’s School of the Arts, Media, Performance and Design (AMPD) has been developing theatre artists, critics and scholars at the highest level for the profession of theatre.

 2. Our Unique Programs

-York offers undergraduate degrees in Theatre Studies (BA), Acting (BFA), and Design/Production (BFA).
-We start with 140 of the most passionate theatre students we can find from our exhaustive search each year.
+AMPD Theatre offers undergraduate degrees in Theatre Studies (BA), Acting (BFA), and Production/Design/Production (BFA).
+We start with 135 of the most passionate theatre students we can find from our exhaustive search each year.
 These students then spend a challenging first year learning as much as possible, through academic inquiry and hands-on practice, about all aspects of live performance, including history, theory, acting, design, production, and management.
 With this exposure to the rich and varied possibilities for a career in the theatre, students are able to make choices and pursue specialized courses of study in upper years.
 Acting, Devised Theatre, Playwriting and Design/Production require a separate application for students wishing to pursue those specialties after first year.

-Our former students have gone on to become successful actors, directors, dramaturgs, playwrights, producers, carpenters, designers, scenic painters, costume technicians, props makers, technical directors, professors and creators for theatre, film and television in Canada, the U.S. and abroad.
+Our former students have gone on to become successful actors, directors, dramaturgs, playwrights, theatre managers, producers, carpenters, designers, scenic painters, costume technicians, props makers, technical directors, professors and creators for theatre, film and television as well as lawyers, business people, architects, environmental and political activists, and journalists in Canada, the U.S. and abroad.

-The Keele Campus at York University has a large complex dedicated to Fine Arts, something that downtown campuses can’t compete with.
+The Keele Campus at York University has a large complex dedicated to the arts, something that downtown campuses can’t compete with.
 Our large, dedicated seminar rooms, classrooms and studios give students the opportunity to explore in safety and comfort.
-The Sandra Faire and Ivan Fecan Theatre in the Accolade East Building offers students an opportunity to work on a full-scale proscenium stage.
-With the black-box Joseph G. Green Studio Theatre, the Atkinson studio theatre and the Robert & Julia Foster Acting Studio, crews, designers, technicians, stage managers, directors and actors experience the full variety of environments they are likely to encounter in the profession.
-Seven studio spaces house our class work and unmounted productions.
-Our full-scale lighting lab and our scale LightBox lighting environment allows for exploration of lighting technique outside of the theatre.
+The Sandra Faire and Ivan Fecan Theatre in the Accolade East Building offers students an opportunity to work on a professionally rigged proscenium stage.
+With the black-box Joseph G. Green Studio Theatre and the Robert & Julia Foster Acting Studio, crews, designers, technicians, stage managers, directors and actors experience a wide variety of theatrical environments. .
+Six studio spaces house our acting class work and unmounted productions.
+Our lighting lab allows for hands-on exploration of theatrical techniques outside of the theatre and two design studios are home to set and costume study.
 With access to great carpentry, paint, dye, costume and prop shops, crews have the tools and space they need to work and learn.
 And with one of the largest collections of films, videos and DVDs in the country, York’s Sound & Moving Images Library (SMIL) is an invaluable resource for all theatre students.

-The Department of Theatre is strongly committed to providing the necessary support for our students.
-On the undergraduate level, our faculty and staff are here to support and advise you through the process of financial aid and course selection.
+The Department of Theatre in collaboration with AMPD OAISS is strongly committed to providing the necessary support for our students.
+On the undergraduate level, the OAISS staff is here to support and advise you through the process of financial aid and course selection.
+The Faculty is entrusted with a group of first year students and mentor and advise them on a one to one basis.
 For graduate students, we have range of generous admission scholarships, and continuing student awards and assistance.
-Our Graduate Assistants and Teaching Assistants are the best paid in the country.
-In addition, York University's Counselling & Disability Services provide a professional and supportive environment in which all York students have equitable access to a range of services that assist in facilitating their academic success.
+In addition, York University’s Counselling & Disability Services provide a professional and supportive environment in which all York students have equitable access to a range of services that assist in facilitating their academic success.

-With Toronto's diversity, its vibrant neighbourhoods, its effective transit system, there's a lot to be said about the city:
+With Toronto’s diversity, its vibrant neighbourhoods and its effective transit system, there’s a lot to be said about the city:

 - Toronto is home to more than 100 cultures